 The independent, skills-based AAL Board of Directors comprises seven individuals with expertise in astronomy, management and finance.
 The board is responsible for the overall governance and strategic direction of AAL.
 They make key decisions about projects based on the recommendations of advisory committees, their own considerable and diverse expertise, and with consideration of the priorities and recommendations in the Decadal Plan.
-To see a list of AAL Board members, please visit the “Board of Directors” page of this website, and click on the profiles to see a biography on each director.
+To see current AAL Board members, please visit the “Board of Directors” page of this website.
+For a list of AAL Board members current over the 2020/21 period, see the following list.
+Click on the names below to see a biography for each director:

 AAL’s two advisory committees: the Science Advisory Committee (ASAC) and Project Oversight Committee (APOC) – play an important role in ensuring the relevance and quality of AAL’s programs.
 Committee members are appointed to provide the relevant breadth of expertise, and an appropriate mix of gender, seniority and institutional diversity.
 AAL’s advisory committees provide strategic advice to the AAL Board in implementing the infrastructure priorities of the Decadal Plan, and support AAL in oversight of, and promoting improved outcomes for, AAL-funded projects.
 AAL also maintains a number of resource allocation committees, and an Industry Engagement Working Group.
 For more information, please visit the “AAL Committees” page of this website.